• Share this on:

 Tips:

-• Calculate your prices regularly and carefully, especially if the prices of your raw materials fluctuate.
-If the prices of raw materials squeeze your margin for a longer period of time, you should consider increasing your price or finding an alternative.
+• Calculate your prices regularly and carefully, especially if the prices of raw materials fluctuate.
+If raw material prices pressure your margin for a longer period, consider increasing your price or finding an alternative.

-• Understand your segment and use the right marketing mix to meet consumer expectations.
+• Understand your segment and offer a correct marketing mix to meet consumer expectations.
 Adapt your business model to your position in the market.

 Please review our market information disclaimer.